shubhangishinde029/shubhangishinde029/README.md

 - 👋 Hi, I’m @shubhangishinde029
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in testing the softwares
-- 🌱 I’m currently learning Data science
+- 🌱 I’m currently learning Automation Testing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me shubhangishinde029@gmail.com